Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Results and discussion

 \subsection{Large shear magnitudes}

 We may therefore ask, as in Paper I, what is driving these large shear magnitudes?
 The hypothesis previously tested in that work and in the literature is that unmodelled angular features, specifically an octupole (e.g. \cite{Etherington:2023yyh}), act to boost shear values.
+Whilst shear and octupolar distortions have distinct mathematical effects on a lens mass and images, imperfectly degenerate parameters may nonetheless compensate for missing complexity in a model in unexpected ways; see, for example, \cite{Etherington:2023yyh,Kochanek_2021,Hogg:2022ycw}.
 For the lenses studied in this work, we again investigated what happened when we fit them with the inclusion of an octupolar distortion in the lens mass model, specifically, the \texttt{EPL\_BOXYDISKY} profile available in \lenstronomy \citep{VandeVyvere2021}.

 We find that, for these lenses, the octupole inclusion often results in pathological problems in the recovered lens models, such as unphysically shallow EPL slopes ($\gamma_{\rm EPL} < 1.4$), or a complete lack of convergence in lens model parameters.
-We indicate which lenses were successfully modelled with the octupole in the last column of \autoref{tab:lenses}; there are eight in total.
+We indicate which lenses were successfully modelled with the octupole in the last column of \autoref{tab:lenses}; there are nine in total.

 As before, we find no systematic decrease in shear magnitude.
 In \autoref{fig:tension}, we show the change in tension of the shear measurement compared to the expectation from an $N$-body simulation\footnote{See Paper I and \cite{Johnson2025} for a full description of this method.
 The simulations used are the \texttt{RayGalGroupSims} \citep{2019MNRAS.483.2671B,Rasera:2021mvk}.}, for those eight lenses with successful octupole models,